awainverse/mc2022-Lean/src/source/introduction.rst

 We use this feature to provide exercises inline in the notes.
 We recommend attempting each exercise as you go along.

-These notes are designed for a 5-day Lean crash course at Mathcamp 2020.
+These notes are designed for a 5-day Lean crash course at Mathcamp 2022, based on a similar class at Mathcamp 2020.
 On Days 1 and 2 you'll learn the basics of type theory and some basic ``tactics`` in Lean.
 On Days 3, 4, 5 you'll use these to prove increasingly complex theorems, namely the infinitude of primes and irrationality of :math:`\sqrt{2}`.